 Another well-worn piece of link building advice is to go back to content that’s performing well and add more links to it.
 If you have a great piece of content that Google clearly likes and is ranking well, it makes sense to link out from it.
 Internal links aren’t quite as good as external ones, but they are still very useful.

 A link from your great content to another page is sure to help the organic traffic of that page.
 What you must avoid is crowbarring links into content unnaturally.
 Google does not like links that are only there for the sake of the link itself.
 If a link leads to a page unrelated to the topic of the content, the link is a prime candidate for a penalty.

 This is perhaps best illustrated with an example.
-As a Bristol SEO agency, we might write a piece of content about the Google Search Console.
+As a SaaS SEO agency, we might write a piece of content about the Google Search Console.
 Then say we also sell game’s consoles (we don’t).
 We might be tempted to use the double meaning of the word ‘console’ to pop a link to our sideline into the content.
 This won’t wash with Google.

 3. Trading Links

 In the early days of SEO link building, SEO pros would often trade links.
 Two high authority sites in the same niche would agree to each provide one or more links to the other.
 The process was known as either ‘link exchange’ or ‘reciprocal links’.

 As has been the case with many SEO strategies, some less scrupulous operators took things too far.
 They made arrangements between sites which saw huge numbers of links being exchanged.
 Google was quick to recognise this.

 White hat penalties are now often imposed as a result of this process.
 These penalties have nothing to do with the authority or even the relevance of the site providing a link.
 They are imposed purely because Google has recognised that the links have been given in order to get others in return.